 Chronic health problems, such as renal insufficiency, diabetes, and thyroid disease

 Finger or thumb stuck in bent position

-Asking you to move the affected finger or thumb
+A brace or splint to support the finger or thumb

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.